Peeking Behind the Curtain

 Consider a magician who performs a trick that amazes you.
 The reason you are impressed is because you have no knowledge as to how the trick is done.
 If you were to ‘peek behind the curtain’ and find out how the illusion was performed then it wouldn’t have the same effect and you wouldn’t be impressed.
 So, sometimes it is not in our best interest to ‘peek behind the curtain’.
 However, in some cases it just isn’t right that certain knowledge is kept from us.
 I mention all this because the following information allows us to ‘peek behind the curtain’ of the health care system and see how it really came to be.

-The Flexner Report of 1910 was a book length assessment of the Canadian and American medical systems sponsored by the Rockefellers, the Carnegies and the AMA (American Medical Association) who had designs on changing the medical system of the day to a unified system under their control.
+The Flexner Report of 1910 was a book length assessment of the Canadian and American medical systems carried out by Abraham Flexner and sponsored by the Rockefellers, the Carnegies and the AMA (American Medical Association) who had designs on changing the medical system of the day to a unified system under their control.
 Apparently, the education process for doctors up to this point was unregulated and there was a plethora of institutions teaching various ideas and techniques to anyone with an interest and enough money.
-In the eyes of the aforementioned this free-market approach to the education system did not always comply with the mission statement of the AMA, which is to promote the art and science of medicine and the betterment of public health.
+In the eyes of those who were wanting to revamp this free-market approach to the education system, they felt it did not always comply with the mission statement of the AMA, which is to promote the art and science of medicine and the betterment of public health.
 The Flexner Report identified not only the need to regulate the education of doctors but also the opportunity to regulate how medicine was administered to the public.

-Under the guise of improving the medical system in North America the designers of the Flexner Report set forth on a multi-faceted approach to regulate the medical system by:
+Under the guise of improving the medical system in North America the sponsors of the Flexner Report set forth on a multi-faceted approach to regulate the medical system by:

-– Rewriting the educational process to a more science-based format
+– rewriting the educational process to a more science-based format, which included drugs.

 Even though the Flexner Report and its cronies considered themselves successful in eliminating their competition by reducing the number of modalities available to the public, it came at a great expense to our society as a whole.
 They had essentially thrown out the baby with the bath water when you think of all the proven effective cures that have been discredited and forced to go ‘under-ground’ or even leave the country entirely.
+If it didn’t have a pharmaceutical connection ( which essentially lined the pockets of the drug manufacturers, both Carnegie and Rockefeller) it was labelled as ineffective and invalid.
 Even up until 1976 the AMA was still trying vigorously to bring down the chiropractic profession and discredit their efficacy.
 Thankfully, however, the courts ruled in favor of the chiropractors in a hard fought court battle.
 Even today, the FDA is still bringing suits against a doctor in Texas (plus many others) who have been offering effective programs of cancer treatment that have helped hundreds or thousands of people reverse their condition.
 To take it a step further, this regulated medical system has also robbed each of us of many effective alternative choices as well.
 So when it comes to your own personal health, I think it really does become necessary to ‘peek behind the curtain’ from time to time.